bcgov/cas-postgres/docs/patroni-migration.md

 ```

 > [!NOTE]
-> Make sure to setup the postgres cluster with the users your app needs (or to create them afterwards in your install process)
+> Make sure to setup the postgres cluster with the users your app needs (or to create them afterwards in your install process).
+> PgBouncer will not allow connections with a Superuser role.
+>
 > For example:
 >
 > ```